-When you buy goods or services and they break too easily, don’t work or don’t perform as generally expected, you have rights under the law.
+When consumers buy goods or services and they break too easily, don’t work or don’t perform as generally expected, they have rights under the law.
 Sellers are required to understand and adhere to their legal obligations.

-The Australian Consumer Law (contained in a schedule to the Competition and Consumer Act 2010) creates a basic set of guarantees for consumers who acquire goods and services from Australian suppliers, importers or manufacturers.
-These are intended to ensure that you receive the goods or services that you have paid for.
-When you have a problem and one of the guarantees has not been met, you are entitled to a remedy.
+The Australian Consumer Law (contained in a schedule to the Competition and Consumer Act 2010) creates a basic set of guarantees for consumers who acquire goods and services from Australian retailers, suppliers, importers or manufacturers.
+These are intended to ensure that they receive the goods or services that they have paid for.
+When consumers have a problem and one of the guarantees has not been met, they are entitled to a remedy.

-The type of remedy depends on the circumstances but may include a repair, replacement, refund or having the service performed again.
+The type of remedy depends on the circumstances but may include a repair, replacement, refund, compensation or having the service performed again.

-The AFA, together with the approval of the ACCC, has published a Furniture specific version of the ACL which provides Furniture related case scenarios for suppliers and consumers, to help understand their rights and for suppliers to understand their obligations.
-Remember that the law aims to give consumers and sellers a fair go – it is not designed to protect you if you are careless or make unreasonable demands.
+The AFA, together with the approval of the ACCC, has published a Furniture specific version of the ACL which provides Furniture related case scenarios for consumers, to help understand their rights and for suppliers to understand their obligations.
+Remember that the law aims to give consumers and sellers a fair go – it is not designed to protect either party if they are careless or make unreasonable demands.

-In this booklet you will find answers to some of the questions most commonly asked by consumers, such as what rights you have when something you buy breaks or fails to perform as expected, and when you may be entitled to a refund or exchange.
+In this booklet consumers and sellers will find answers to some of the most commonly asked questions, such as what rights do consumers have when something they buy breaks or fails to perform as expected, and when they may be entitled to a refund, repair or exchange.

 It explains the law in simple language but is no substitute for the legislation or legal advice.